-Optics, photonics and astronomy are important economic drivers for Arizona technology companies.
+Optics, photonics and astronomy are important economic drivers for Arizona.
 Combined, they add more than \$4.3 billion to the state's economy and support more than 19,000 jobs.
 One of the critical constraints to robust industry growth is the lack of a skilled workforce.
 As an enabling technology, optics applications are critical for many other industries, including medicine, mining, aerospace and defense, smart cities, and autonomous vehicles.

-The University of Arizona (UArizona) holds a worldwide leadership reputation for optics, photonics-the application of light-and astronomy while providing academic prowess for related research and development (R&D).
+The University of Arizona (U of A) holds a worldwide leadership reputation for optics, photonics-the application of light-and astronomy while providing academic prowess for related research and development (R&D).
 The university has been No. 1 in the National Science Foundation rankings for research dollars expended in astronomy and astrophysics since 1998.
-That ranking represents \$122 million spent in the state by UArizona in FY 2020.
+That ranking represents more than \$123 million spent in the state by U of A in FY 2022.
 Less than 10% of the investment came from the state while substantial federal, international and philanthropic contributions were attracted to this highly visible scientific enterprise.